BlythMeister/blyth.me.uk/_posts/2017-06-07-migrating-multiple-folders-between-git-repositories.md

 Since we only want the history to contain certain folders, we can run a command to completely remove everything outside of these folders from history - essentially rewrite history with just the bits we want. - This may take some time if you have a lot of history.

-After this, we are done with this repo for now, so move back up to the root folder.
+After this, we are done with this repo, for now, so move back up to the root folder.

 ~~~ bash
 git filter-branch --index-filter 'git rm --cached -qr --ignore-unmatch -- . && git reset -q $GIT_COMMIT -- (folder-paths-space-seperated)' --prune-empty -- --all